DSpace/RestContract/resourcepolicies.md

 The supported parameters are:
 * page, size [see pagination](README.md#Pagination)
-* uuid: mandatory, the uuid of the eperson that benefit of the policy
+* uuid: mandatory, the uuid of the group that benefit of the policy
 * resource: optional, limit the returned policies to the ones related to the specified resource

 It returns the list of explicit matching resource policies, no inherited or broader resource policies will be included in the list nor policies derived by groups' membership